SCODEMeetup/cbus-biking-LOC-api/README.md

 # Cbus Biking Locations API

-API that exposes reports from cyclists including location and incident information.
+API that exposes reports from cyclists and pedestrians including location and incident information.

 Built and deployed using the Ruby on Rails framework.